TheTypoMaster/gray.net.au/posts/fathers-day.rst

 the notion that children have a time in their lives when they still highly regard and respect their parents, are old enough to start to understand adult concepts and are still pliable in their thinking.
-As they get older, and the teenage years set in, they become less likely to listen to their parents with their values and beliefs beginning to crystallise into life-long shapes.
-This precious window of influence varies from child to child be generally exists between mid-primary to early high school.
+As they get older, and the teenage years set in, they become less likely to listen to their parents, with their values and beliefs beginning to crystallise into life-long shapes.
+This precious window of influence varies from child to child but generally exists between mid-primary to early high school.
 My own children are either in or entering this time.